Targeted killing: Legal opposition

 During the 1998 bombing of Iraq, The Scotsman reported, "US law prohibits the targeted killing of foreign leaders...
 Administration officials have been careful to say they will not expressly aim to kill Saddam."

-Frank Sauer and Niklas Schoernig have described targeted killing as a violation of international law and a contravention of domestic laws, and maintain that the term itself is merely a legitimized euphemism for assassination.
+Political scientists Frank Sauer and Niklas Schörnig have described targeted killing as a violation of international law and a contravention of domestic laws, and maintain that the term itself is merely a legitimized euphemism for assassination.

-The American Civil Liberties Union states in its website, "A program of targeted killing far from any battlefield, without charge or trial, violates the constitutional guarantee of due process.
+The American Civil Liberties Union maintains that, "A program of targeted killing far from any battlefield, without charge or trial, violates the constitutional guarantee of due process.
 It also violates international law, under which lethal force may be used outside armed conflict zones only as a last resort to prevent imminent threats, when non-lethal means are not available.
 Targeting people who are suspected of terrorism for execution, far from any war zone, turns the whole world into a battlefield."

-Yael Stein, the research director of B'Tselem, The Israeli Information Center for Human Rights in the Occupied Territories, also states in her article "By Any Name Illegal and Immoral: Response to 'Israel's Policy of Targeted Killing'":
+Yael Stein, the research director of B'Tselem, The Israeli Information Center for Human Rights in the Occupied Territories, also states in her 2003 article "By Any Name Illegal and Immoral: Response to 'Israel's Policy of Targeted Killing'":

 The argument that this policy affords the public a sense of revenge and retribution could serve to justify acts both illegal and immoral.
 Clearly, lawbreakers ought to be punished.
 Yet, no matter how horrific their deeds, as the targeting of Israeli civilians indeed is, they should be punished according to the law.
-David's arguments could, in principle, justify the abolition of formal legal systems altogether.
+[Steven R.] David's arguments could, in principle, justify the abolition of formal legal systems altogether.

 In 2001, Ibrahim Nafie criticized the U.S. for agreeing with "the Israeli spin that calls ... its official policy of assassinating Palestinian leaders 'targeted killing'."

-In 2013, United Nations Special Rapporteur on human rights and counter terrorism, Ben Emmerson, stated that U.S. drone strikes may have violated international humanitarian law."UN report calls for independent investigations of drone attacks ".
-The Guardian.
-18 October 2013.
+In 2013, United Nations Special Rapporteur on human rights and counter terrorism, Ben Emmerson, stated that U.S. drone strikes may have violated international humanitarian law.